Ruzhin (Hasidic dynasty): History

 Rabbi Yisroel Friedman was a direct descendant through the male line of Rabbi Dov Ber, the Maggid of Mezritch (1704-1772), the main disciple of the Baal Shem Tov.
 Friedman's father, Rabbi Sholom Shachne of Prohobisht (1769-1802), died when he was six years old.
-He had an older brother, Avrohom (1787–1812), who became Rebbe of their father's Hasidim upon their father's death.
+His older brother, Avrohom (1787–1812), became Rebbe of their father's Hasidim upon their father's death.
 When Rabbi Avrohom died without issue in 1812, Rabbi Yisroel became Rebbe first in Skvyra and then in Ruzhyn, where he attracted thousands of followers.

 The Ruzhiner Rebbe set a regal tone for his court, living in a palatial home with splendid furnishings; riding in a silver-handled carriage drawn by four white horses; being accompanied by an entourage of attendants; and wearing a golden yarmulke and stylish clothing with solid-gold buttons.
-In addition to his thousands of Hasidim, he wielded significant influence in Ukraine and Volhynia through the marriages of his six sons and four daughters, who married into other Hasidic rabbinical courts as well as wealthy banking families.
+In addition to his thousands of Hasidim, he wielded significant influence in Southwestern Russian Empire and Volhynia through the marriages of his six sons and four daughters, who married into other Hasidic rabbinical courts as well as wealthy banking families.

-The Rebbe's extravagant lifestyle and prestige aroused the envy of Tsar Nicholas I and the ire of the Jewish maskilim (members of the Jewish Enlightenment movement); the latter continually plotted to bring about the Rebbe's downfall.
+The Rebbe's extravagant lifestyle and prestige aroused the suspicion of Tsar Nicholas I and the ire of the Jewish maskilim (members of the Jewish Enlightenment movement); the latter continually plotted to bring about the Rebbe's downfall.
 In 1838, at the height of a two-year investigation of the murder of two Jewish informers, the Rebbe was accused of complicity in the murders and jailed by the Tsar.
 He was released after 22 months and put under police surveillance, since the Tsar still believed he was fomenting opposition to the government.
 The Rebbe fled to Austria, which granted him citizenship and protection from extradition.